Last updated 22/3/2023

 Four unfamiliar faces stared down at me.
 My heart jumped in my throat, and I reached for Ïʀya.

-And I howled in agony.
+And I wailed my agony.

 Gone.
 Gone again.
 A third time.